 - PiotreQ has used the multitracks to create a great extended remix (plus an instrumental version) on his album A Kind Of Miracle.
-There’s also a much shorter remix by David R Fuller, that sticks more closely to the original album version but still has a few interesting differences.

 - Tribute band Queen Extravaganza have performed the song well in their live shows, with examples featuring Tyler Warren from Quebec (including the previous track from this album) & Gloucester.
 He doesn’t sing it as well as Roger does, but he’s still good.
 Tribute band Regina have done a great cover live on stage too.